easydigitaldownloads/edd-featured-downloads/readme.txt

 3. See which downloads have been featured at a glance.

 == Changelog ==

+= 1.0.5 =
+* Dev: Compatibility with EDD 3.0.
+* Tweak: Update plugin author name and URI to Sandhills Development.

 = 1.0.4 =
 * Fix: Featured column not showing when the Frontend Submissions extension is active.